 The TSL Three-Phase Approach To SATs Preparation – Foundation, Consolidation & Transition

-Having effectively prepared over 44,000 pupils for SATs through weekly online 1-to-1 maths lessons, we’ve learnt a thing or two about what works when it comes to SATs preparations throughout the year.
+Having prepared over 50,000 pupils for SATs through weekly online 1-to-1 maths lessons, we’ve learnt a thing or two about what works when it comes to SATs preparations throughout the year.

 This is the approach that has worked for us on our online tutoring platform, but you can easily adapt it and use the three stages in your school to help ensure that SATs preparation goes to plan.

 We believe the most effective way to approach SATs preparation and revision is to ensure you have a clear focus for your pupils at each particular point in the term.